 Instructions

-- Press four marshmallows onto a straw, wooden skewer or treat stick with a twisting motion.
-Set aside on waxed paper.
+- Press four marshmallows onto a wooden skewer or treat stick with a twisting motion.
+Use a 10″ wooden skewer or a cake pop/lollipop stick that is AT LEAST 8″ long (otherwise they are too short) Set aside on waxed or parchment paper.

 - Pour caramel over the marshmallows, coating completely and allowing the excess to run back into the bowl.